Eric-Souza/binary-tree-data-download-upload/README.md

 # Binary Tree Data Download and Upload
-Receives a text file as input by a makefile command and treats its data following specified instructions, using computer science, data structures and binary tree algorithms and concepts.
+Receives a text file as input by a makefile command and treats its data following specified instructions, using data structures and binary tree algorithms and concepts.
 At last, the system prints the resulting data.

 * Compile the code by running the command below on the Makefile directory: